EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2024-03-11-kickoff/index.md

 date: 2024-03-11T00:00:00Z
 start_date: 2024-03-11T00:00:00Z
 end_date: 2024-03-13T00:00:00Z
+summary: >
+    The EVERSE meeting was kicked off in Thessaloniki, from 11-13 March 2024.
+    The project participants gathered to start to create a framework for research software and code excellence.
+In close collaboration with the five EOSC Science Clusters and the OSCARS project the process of building a **European Network of Research Software Quality** began.
 ---

 Software is ubiquitous in Research.
 Communities have created numerous software applications that are essential to progress in their fields.
 The reliability, reusability and long-term sustainability of these applications, are critical aspects for future progress.